TL;DR

 • Faster and more accurate incident response - Analysts are able to quickly gather the relevant data to understand the scope and severity of an incident—quickly arriving at the actions needed for containment and remediation.

-Unlike other security chatbots, the Dropzone AI Analyst Chatbot works excellently across security tools and datasets from different vendors, including open-source tooling.
+Unlike other security chatbots, the Dropzone AI Analyst chatbot works excellently across security tools and datasets from different vendors, including open-source tooling.
 You don’t want to be working with five different chatbots!
 Dropzone can integrate with vendor-specific chatbots or the underlying APIs to collect the needed data in the correct sequence and then synthesize the results.

 Dropzone AI is also more flexible than traditional playbook-based automation, which is constrained to the tasks that you knew to program ahead of time.
 Analysts’ real-world tasks are varied and most times there is no playbook that works.
-The AI Analyst Chatbot can help with these one-time tasks that you probably don’t need to write a script or saved query for.
+The AI Analyst chatbot can help with these one-time tasks that you probably don’t need to write a script or saved query for.

 Want this for your SOC?
 Request a demo or take a test drive.